d3rb/Placeholder-for-Georgia-ReBORN/README.md

 > Planet.Freddie theme: matches with "Airbrush.R2R.Freddy" and "Airbrush.R2R.Planet" and "Airbrush.R2R.Universe"

+how to use:

+Download the zip folder, unpack it, and copy the "profiles" folder into your Foobar root directory. -> "where the Georgia-ReBORN theme is also located"

+you can set the custom placeholder via -> Details options menu -> Disc art placeholder -> and set what like :)

+you can manually edit "georgia-reborn-custom.jsonc" if you like.

+File location:

+> "profile/georgia-reborn/configs/georgia-reborn-custom.jsonc"

 "All vinyls and tape reels are my own property.
 They were photographed and edited in Photoshop.
-I've never used Photoshop before, so some may find my placeholders not perfect, but they do it for me.
+I've never used Photoshop before, so my placeholders are not perfect, but they do it for me.